AngelLozan/scam-hitlist/README.md

 - Validates file size and limits to 5 mb and greater than 0
 - Validates file type and only allows PDFs, .eml, jpeg, png, and txt
+- Model Validations
 - Uses built in methods to sanitize and remove xss attacks from form inputs (comments and url fields)
 - Strong parameters
 - CSRF meta tags used
 - Strong Hash algorithm for cookies signatures (SHA-256)
 - No open-uri use, no Marshal, no multiline, no use of html_safe, raw.
 - Omniauth with limited users (2) and google enterprise account.

+## Testing

+- In controller rspec tests, create all model instances you would like to use.
+Then use `let` to create a variable that will be used in the tests.
+This will allow you to use the same variable in multiple tests without having to create a new instance each time.
+This will also allow you to use the same variable in multiple describe blocks.
+This is useful for testing the same variable in different contexts.
+For example, you can test the same variable in a context where it is valid and a context where it is invalid.
+This will allow you to test both the happy path and the sad path in the same test.